Teaching and Learning in Community

 High School Course Offerings

-Registration for academic year 2025-26 is currently open.
+Registration for academic year 2026-27 is currently open.
 To inquire about a class, please contact the teacher via email (click on the teacher's name below).
 If you would like to discuss a course or student placement over the phone, please include your phone number in your email to the teacher.

 Algebra I (Laurie Warren)

 Using Elementary Algebra by Harold Jacobs, students will cover topics such as operations, square roots, graphing, linear, simultaneous and quadratic equations with plenty of practice.
-This is a dialect approach where illustrations and real life critical thinking problems help students understand why formulas work and how to apply them.
+This is a dialectic approach where illustrations and real life critical thinking problems help students understand why formulas work and how to apply them.

 Grade: 7, 8, 9, 10